FAQ

 Will pulmonary embolism occur if 2.25 billion stem cells are administered?

-At our hospital, we take appropriate steps to prevent cell aggregation (cell clusters) at two important stages: after stem cell cultivation is completed and before administration.
+At our hospital, we take appropriate steps to prevent cell clumping (cell clusters) at two important stages: after the stem cell culture is completed and before administration.

-In addition, by using our proprietary culture medium, the size of the cultured stem cells is approximately 20% smaller than other commercially available culture media, which further reduces the risk of pulmonary embolism and other problems.
+In addition, by using our proprietary culture medium, the size of the cultured stem cells is approximately 20% smaller than other commercially available culture media, which further reduces the risk of pulmonary embolism.

 Where are stem cell products grown?

-Stem cells for all patients at our hospital are consistently cultured in our in-house stem cell culture room (CPC).
+All of our patients' stem cells are cultured in our in-house stem cell culture room (CPC).

-All cell culture equipment used has received "Notification of Specific Cell Processing Product Manufacturing" from the Ministry of Health, Labor and Welfare, and has also obtained ISO 9001 certification (the AO Building branch is currently applying for certification).
+All of our cell culture equipment has been approved by the Ministry of Health, Labor and Welfare as a "specific cell processing product manufacturing notification," and has also obtained ISO 9001 certification (the AO Building branch is currently applying for certification).

 About serum-free medium (HELENE Medium)